dsalisbury1141/Mars-Web-Scrape/README.md

 How to run my code:
 1. Download my repository and run "python app.py" on local host
-2. Also you can review post work and code in Jupyter lab
+2. Also you can review post work and code in Jupyter lab, also MongoBD ( The environment must be set up and opened in the right order to initiate MongoDB)